-Parents who are eligible under the provisions of the income test may be eligible for fee subsidies for children under 10 years of age (or up to 12 years of age where there are special circumstances) as per Subsection 8 (4) of the Day Nurseries Act (DNA).
+Parents who are eligible under the provisions of the income test may be eligible for fee subsidies for children under 10 years of age (or up to 12 years of age where there are special circumstances).
 Parents of children with special needs may be eligible for fee subsidies for children under 18 years of age.
-Fee subsidy funds can be used to support full and part-time child care in licensed day nurseries and private-home day care (PHDC) agencies, children's recreation programs, third party and board-operated before and/or after school programs and non-instructional days.
+Fee subsidy funds can be used to support full and part-time child care in licensed child care centres and home child care agencies, third party and board-operated before and/or after school programs and non-instructional days.